kgurchiek/Minecraft-Server-Scanner-Discord-Bot/README.md

 ##### player (player name)
 Searches for the server a player is currently playing on.
 Note: this is very often inaccurate, as servers will send custom responses instead of a real player list, and not all servers send a player list.
 The player list also has a limited size, so players in big serverss won't be found.

+##### hasplayerlist
+Whether or not the server has player list enabled.
+This is true by default, but some servers disable it, especially if they're popular (The player list is limited to 12 players, so servers that are typically more active than 12 players will turn it off).

 ##### seenafter (unix timestamp)
 The oldest time a sever can be last seen.
 This doesn't mean the server is offline, it could be that the ping was lost due to packet loss.